Lady Gaga and Ariana Grande star in Chromatica Weather Girls clip | NME

-Fresh off the release of their highly anticipated collaboration ‘Rain On Me’, Lady Gaga and Ariana Grande have apparently taken up meteorology in their next joint venture, sharing a video of them being rained on.
+Fresh off the release of their highly anticipated collaboration ‘Rain On Me’, Lady Gaga and Ariana Grande have apparently taken up meteorology in their next joint venture as weather girls.

-Billed as ‘The Chromatica Weather Girls’, in partnership with The Weather Channel, Gaga and Grande are in front of a camera at their Los Angeles and Beverly Hills homes, respectively, and reporting on the recent downpour.

-The two are holding umbrellas as “rain” – water from a hose that’s being aimed onto the umbrella – pours down on them.
+Billed as ‘The Chromatica Weather Girls’ in partnership with The Weather Channel, Gaga and Grande report from a recent downpour from their Los Angeles and Beverly Hills homes, respectively.
+The two hold umbrellas as “rain” – water from a hose – pours down on them.

-“It was beautiful just yesterday but, oh wow, how things have changed,” Gaga said in an overly enthusiastic and campy newscaster voice.
+“It was beautiful just yesterday but, oh wow, how things have changed,” Gaga says in her best newscaster voice.
+Watch it below:

 “Today, it is pouring rain.
 We are soaking wet.
 And while some are complaining of the recent downpour, we would like to celebrate the rain.”